EMDK/docs/edge/source/api/SimulScanMultiTemplate.md

 #SimulScanMultiTemplate

 The SimulScanMultiTemplate class contains an entire parsed XML template file.
+It may consist of many individual Template.

 ##Constructors

-**SimulScanMultiTemplate**

-**Parameters:**

-svcMultiTemplate

-com.symbol.emdk.emdkservice.simulscan.SvcSimulScanMultiTemplate

 **SimulScanMultiTemplate**